Inspirational Quotations

 Inspirational Quotes by Deng Xiaoping (Chinese Statesman)

-Deng Xiaoping (1904–97) was a Chinese Communist leader and the most significant leader of the People’s Republic of China after Mao Zedong.
-He held various titles in the Communist Party until his official retirement in 1989; he remained an influential figure until his death.
-He discarded many traditional communist doctrines and included elements of the free-enterprise system and other reforms in the Chinese economy.
+Deng Xiaoping or Teng Hsiao-p’ing (1904–97) was a Chinese Communist statesman who was the most significant figure in the People’s Republic of China from the late 1970s until he died.
+He discarded many conventional communist precepts and attempted to integrate elements of the free-enterprise system and other reforms into the Chinese economy.
+Time magazine recognized his reforms by designating him “Man of the Year” twice in 1976 and 1985.

-Born in Guang’an, Sichuan province, into a middle-class landlord household, Deng joined the Chinese Communist Party (CCP) in 1925 as a student in Paris, where he encountered a fellow student, Zhou Enlai (who was later China’s first premier 1949–76) and assumed the name Xiaoping (‘Little Peace.’)
-Deng later studied in Moscow (1926,) becoming associated with Mao Zedong.
-Deng took part in the Long March (1934–36) and served as a political commissar to the People’s Liberation Army (PLA) during the civil war (1937–49.)
+Born in Sichuan province into a middle-class landlord household, Deng joined the Chinese Communist Party (CCP) in 1925 as a student in Paris, where he met a fellow student, Zhou Enlai, and assumed the name Xiaoping (‘Little Peace.’)
+He later studied in Moscow (1926,) becoming associated with Mao Zedong.
+He took part in the Long March (1934–36) and served as a political commissar to the People’s Liberation Army (PLA) during the civil war (1937–49.)

-In 1954 Deng became secretary general of the CCP but reacted firmly to the excesses of the Great Leap Forward (1958–59.)
-During Mao’s 1966–69 Cultural Revolution, Deng was condemned and purged, along with Liu Shaoqi, and dispatched for “re-education” in a tractor factory in Nanchang, but was rehabilitated by Zhou Enlai in 1974, becoming vice premier.
-When Zhou died in 1976, Xiaoping was again forced into hiding, but following widespread demonstrations, he was reinstated in 1977.
-By 1978, Deng had become the dominant figure in Chinese politics.
+In 1954, Deng became secretary general of the CCP but responded strongly to the immoderations of the Great Leap Forward (1958–59.)
+During Mao’s 1966–69 Cultural Revolution, he was criticized and purged, along with Liu Shaoqi, and sent for ‘re-education’ in a tractor factory in Nanchang.
+However, he was rehabilitated by Zhou Enlai in 1974, becoming vice premier.
+When Zhou died in 1976, Deng was again pushed into hiding, but following widespread protests, he was reinstated in 1977 and by 1978 had become the dominant figure in Chinese politics.

 More: Wikipedia READ: Works by Deng Xiaoping